K-Square-00/ComputerScience/README.md

 # Z01_DiscreteMathematics

-This is the repo for Discrete Math
+This is the repo for Discrete Math.